Esha Kansara: Career

 Kansara has also portrayed roles in Gujarati films.
 She debuted in Gujarati cinema in 2017 with Duniyadaari opposite Malhar Thakar.
-The remake of the Marathi movie Duniyadari, the film featured themes of love, friendship, relationship, and destiny, based in the period of the mid-70s.
+The remake of the Marathi movie Duniyadari, the film featured themes of love, friendship, relationships, and destiny, based in the period of the mid-70s.
 The story conveys the emotions of the youth and their romantic journeys, as well as what destiny has in store for them.

 Later in 2018, she starred in another Gujarati film named Midnights with Menka opposite Malhar Thakar.
 In this film, Kansara was the lead actress and played the role of Esha, a dumb character of a cable TV ads' top heroine who was also a fan of Malhar Thakar.

 In the same year, Esha Kansara starred in another Gujarati film, Vandha Vilas in which she played the role of Shivani.
 Later in 2018, she starred in Mijaaj opposite Malhar Thakar, making her first appearance in an action film.
 In 2022, she starred in the Gujarati romantic film Prem Prakaran which was a coming-of age cinema with a story of a love triangle starring Gaurav Paswala and Deeksha Joshi.
 She played the character of Riya.

 Her film, 3 Ekka, had been a blockbuster hit, generating over 20 crores in the first 2 weeks of its release.
 In 3 Ekka, Kansara plays the role of Jhanvi, a craft teacher at school whose morals and values do not allow her boyfriend (played by Yash Soni) to gamble for his friends, who are in big trouble.

 In 2024, Esha starred in two films, Builder Boys and Fakt Purusho Maate.
 In Builder Boys, Esha Kansara plays the character Divya and played the character of Radhika which is a personification of strength and grace.